skycream/blog/docs/nuxt/README.md

 You can find tutorials and walkthroughs related to [Nuxt](https://nuxtjs.org/) here.

-The starting project structure for these tutorials is as follow:

-`vue init nuxt-community/starter-template nuxt-demo`
+I start the project with `vue init nuxt-community/starter-template nuxt-demo`.

 Now, let's install the dependencies.